What does APR stand for?

-How APR works
+How does APR work?

-With credit cards, your APR very simply is your interest rate: the percentage of your debt that you pay on an annual basis whenever you carry a balance from month to month.
+With credit cards, your APR, very simply, is your interest rate: the percentage of your debt that you pay on an annual basis whenever you carry a balance from month to month.

-The rate rolls in other expenses to give you a more complete picture of what that credit costs you.
+The rate rolls in other expenses to give you a more complete picture of what that credit is costing you.

 For example, here's how APR works with mortgages, according to the U.S. Consumer Financial Protection Bureau: "In general, the APR reflects not only the interest rate but also any points, mortgage broker fees, and other charges that you pay to get the loan."

-Because that other stuff is baked in, a mortgage APR is typically higher than a mortgage interest rate.
+Because those other fees are baked in, a mortgage APR is typically higher than a mortgage interest rate.

 Whenever you comparison-shop for a mortgage, both the interest rate and the APR must appear as part of the loan estimates supplied by lenders.
 Later, you'll find both figures within your five-page mortgage closing disclosure form.